Estate Planning Law Firm Serving Lewisville, Denton, Coppell, Southlake, Flower Mound, Frisco, Richardson, Plano, Dallas, and the Surrounding Areas

 There are 7 basic documents that are considered important:

-7. Designation of Agent for Disposition of Remains
+- Designation of Agent for Disposition of Remains and Burial Instructions

 Composing a final will & testament helps to ensure that you control how your estate is divided.
 An estate that is not covered by a will is called “intestate”, and your belongings will pass according to state law, not according to your wishes.

-A power of attorney is a written document that allows someone else to handle your financial.
-It can be “springing”, meaning it only becomes effective on your incapacity, or it can be “durable”, meaning it becomes immediately effective.
-The basic form is set out by Texas statute; however, there are certain additional powers that should be added to obtain the best taxable and practical advantages.
+A power of attorney is a written document that allows someone else to handle your financial affairs.
+It can be “springing”, meaning it only becomes effective on your incapacity, or it can be “durable”, meaning it becomes effective immediately and lasts through your incapacity.
+The basic form is set out by Texas statute; however, there are certain additional powers that should be added to obtain the best taxable and practical advantages for your individual situation.

 A medical power of attorney designates a person to make medical decisions for you if you are unable to do so.
 The basic form is set out by Texas statute.

-A directive to physicians sets out circumstances where you do not wish for extraordinary measures to be taken to prolong your life.
+A directive to physicians sets out your wishes in various circumstances regarding the use of extraordinary measures to prolong your life (life support).
 The basic form is set out by Texas Statute, but most people like to tailor the document to include their specific wishes.

 A designation of guardian sets out your wishes on who you want, and absolutely do not want, to serve as your Guardian in the event one becomes necessary.

-Depending upon the size and complexity of the estate and a client’s personal situation (former marriage, step-children, etc.), additional estate planning may be necessary.
+Depending upon the size and complexity of the estate and a client’s personal situation (former marriage, step-children, disabilities in the family, etc.), additional estate planning may be necessary.
 Arrangements may include some of the following:

 - Family Settlement Agreement